12 Types of Tulips and When They Bloom

 Among the last tulips to bloom in the spring, these tulips have plush, peony-like flowers with layers of silky petals.
 Beautiful when planted on their own, they are also are perfect partners for taller single late tulips.
 Several varieties are wonderfully fragrant and all are outstanding cut flowers.
 Favorites include Carnival de Nice, Angelique (shown at left) and Mount Tacoma.

 These extra-large, long-lasting tulips are also known as French or cottage tulips.
 They can grow up to 28” tall and have shapely, perfectly formed flowers.
 Single late tulips are heat tolerant and have a regal presence in the garden.
-Classics include Dordogne (shown at left), Maureen and Menton.
+Classics include Dordogne (shown at left), Queen of Night and Menton.